cvhome-saas/cvhome/README.md

 ### Structure of project

 1. this project is a mono repo which is kind for splitting small microservice in one repo
-2. we are using gradle subprojects
+   - it's a small project and will help us in fast development
+   - will easily share common lib

-3. we are using gradle for every thing for example we are building docker images for keycloak and angular and next-js and all java modules using gradle
+2. we are using gradle for every thing for example we are building docker images for keycloak and angular and next-js using gradle
-4. in `settings.gradle` every project that end with `-service` is a java microservice and `auth` microservice
+3. in `settings.gradle` every project that end with `-service` is a java microservice and `auth` microservice
-5. in `settings.gradle` every project that end with `-ui` is a frontend microservice
+4. in `settings.gradle` every project that end with `-ui` is a frontend microservice

 ### Clusters